 Hospital admissions for self-harm

-The rate of hospital admissions as a result of self-harm is slightly lower in Wakefield compared to both the national and regional averages, and shows a decline from 2015/16 to 2016/17.
+The rate of hospital admissions as a result of self-harm is higher in Wakefield compared to both the national and regional averages.
 Local analysis has shown that the majority of self-harm admissions are due to self-poisoning by aminophenol derivatives (pain killers), and that around 60% of admissions are female.

 Estimates of mental health disorders and emotional difficulties